-Review: 'Magikarp Jump' Is So Dumb It Just Might Be Brilliant
+The Newest Pokémon Game Is So Dumb It Might Be Brilliant

 That only counts as scorn if you're not into "clicker" games, the genre wherein you jab a screen as fast as possible to make things happen ad infinitum.
 Count me among the many who've succumbed to its wiles.
 I spent an embarrassing amount of time last year playing Adventure Capitalist, a maddeningly stupid mobile time suck that ferried me everywhere — around the world, on to the Moon, Mars and back — and simultaneously nowhere.
 So yes, a hamster wheel, but consider the perspective of the hamster.

 Clicker games are the opposite end of the spectrum from so-called "games of skill," leveling the field of play and making progress the upshot of mere persistence.
 Everyone up for the slog is a "winner."
 The constraints are time and ever-tapering systems within systems whereby you spend capital to upgrade or accelerate a process.
 It's that unabashed recycling of same old processes in new guises that makes these games simultaneously fresh and quotidian.
-You're doing the same thing at the dozen-hours mark as the dozen-minutes ones.
+You're doing the same thing at the dozen-hours mark as the dozen-minutes one.
 All that's changed is the scaffolding.

 In Magikarp Jump, winners are high jumpers in duels with other computer-controlled Magikarp.
 But there's nothing interesting about jumping, a feat accomplished by tapping a button once, then watching the height results appear based on how many "jump points" you've accrued.
 Jump points are mostly had by tapping to drive your Magikarp around a little pond between events, gobbling up berries and cookies that slowly appear in your pond or "training" by tapping to smash your Magikarp into various objects.
 Generate enough points and your Magikarp levels up, which unlocks more stuff to fight.